dexidp/website/content/docs/openid-connect.md

 This document attempts to provide a general overview of the [OpenID Connect protocol](https://openid.net/connect/), a flavor of OAuth2 that dex implements.
 While this document isn't complete, we hope it provides enough information to get users up and running.

-For an overview of custom claims, scopes, and client features implemented by dex, see [this document][scopes-claims-clients].
+For an overview of custom claims, scopes, and client features implemented by dex, see [this document](/docs/configuration/custom-scopes-claims-clients).

 ## OAuth2

-OAuth2 should be familiar to anyone who's used something similar to a "Login with Facebook" button.
-In these cases an application has chosen to let an outside provider, in this case Facebook, attest to your identity instead of having you set a username and password with the app itself.
+OAuth2 should be familiar to anyone who's used something similar to a "Login with Google" button.
+In these cases an application has chosen to let an outside provider, in this case Google, attest to your identity instead of having you set a username and password with the app itself.

 The general flow for server side apps is:

 1. A new user visits an application.
-1. The application redirects the user to Facebook.
+1. The application redirects the user to Google.
-1. The user logs into Facebook, then is asked if it's okay to let the application view the user's profile, post on their behalf, etc.
+1. The user logs into Google, then is asked if it's okay to let the application view the user's profile, post on their behalf, etc.
-1. If the user clicks okay, Facebook redirects the user back to the application with a code.
+1. If the user clicks okay, Google redirects the user back to the application with a code.
 1. The application redeems that code with provider for a token that can be used to access the authorized actions, such as viewing a users profile or posting on their wall.

-In these cases, dex is acting as Facebook (called the "provider" in OpenID Connect) while clients apps redirect to it for the end user's identity.
+In these cases, dex is acting as Google (called the "provider" in OpenID Connect) while clients apps redirect to it for the end user's identity.

 ## ID Tokens

 Unfortunately the access token applications get from OAuth2 providers is completely opaque to the client and unique to the provider.
-The token you receive from Facebook will be completely different from the one you'd get from Twitter or GitHub.
+The token you receive from Google will be completely different from the one you'd get from Twitter or GitHub.

 OpenID Connect's primary extension of OAuth2 is an additional token returned in